The New Change Formula for Successful Change Projects

 People are guided by values, and corporate values are attractive to many employees—otherwise, they would have chosen a different company.
 It therefore makes sense to closely link the transformation goals to the values of the organization.
 This creates greater acceptance, even in the case of unpleasant changes.
 For this demanding task, companies need the support of experienced change specialists who have a firm grasp of this transfer work and the methodological tools.

 Last but not least, transformation goals should directly benefit the business.
-It makes no sense to initiate change solely on the basis of current trends.
+It makes no sense to initiate changes solely based on current trends.
 Every change must offer the company clearly measurable added value.
-Change projects that are not clearly linked to business success will not be sustainable within the organization—and will therefore fail.
+Change projects that are not clearly linked to business success will not be sustainable within the organization.
+Therefore, defining goals is the third pillar of the Change Formula.

 "At CPC, we believe in goals that directly contribute to the business."